kcakar/Study-Redux/README.md

 * **Dispatch** ({type:"ACTION_NAME",payload:{})
 You can set the state only through actions.
 And you do that through dispatch method.
 Dispact method has an object as a parameter and this object has the type and the payload in it.
-If you want to dispacth an action for an asynchronous function like an ajax call, you need to use redux-thunk. redux-thunk passes the dispact method automatically so you do not need to think about the context of this.
+If you want to dispacth an action for an asynchronous function like an ajax call, you need to use redux-thunk. redux-thunk passes the dispact method automatically so you do not need to think about the context of this. **But thunk expects a function, not an object!**
 Ex:
 `this.props.dispatch(function(dispatch){
     dispatch({type:"SOME_ACTION", data:"someData"});